AaltoSciComp/git-data/README.rst

 If the allas is initialized (the very first time) with ``-e``, then all objects are stored on it `encrypted
 <https://git-annex.branchable.com/encryption/>`__ client side.
 This
-encryption should be considered secure.
-By ``git-data`` default, it is "shared" encryption mode: the symmetric key is stored within the repository itself, so anyone with a copy of the repository can access all data (the other option is using PGP keys, not described here).
+encryption should be considered strong and secure.
+By ``git-data`` default, it is "shared" encryption mode: a symmetric key is stored within the repository itself, so anyone with a copy of the repository can access all data (the other option is using PGP keys, not described here).
-Thus, securely sharing data with the object store reduces the the problem of securely the the (small) git repository, which can be done via ssh access, Gitlab, etc.  If the object store credentials are not also embedded in the repository, then both the repository and object store access are needed to access the data.
+Thus, in basic usage, all you have to do is share the small git repository securely, which can be done with ssh, Gitlab, etc.  There can be a bit more security if different authentication is needed to access the object store itself.